-Many students enjoy purchasing Clemson University souvenirs, buying pizza together before bedtime, etc. It is at your discretion on the exact amount to send with them, however, the 2-week Architecture course entails 3 meals during the multiple field trip days where students should plan to cover associated costs accordingly.
+Many students enjoy purchasing Clemson University souvenirs, buying pizza together before bedtime, etc. It is at your discretion on the exact amount to send with them, however, a good suggestion would be around $20-$30 (excluding souvenirs).

-You are able to send nonperishable snacks for your scholars, however, they will solely be responsible for them and no refrigeration is available.
+You are able to send nonperishable snacks for your scholars, however, they will solely be responsible for them and refrigeration is not guaranteed.
 Vending machines are available in the residence halls.

 All scholars must submit a “Medical Statement” form to be admitted to the program.
 This form verifies that a scholar has had a recent annual physical.
 Sports physicals will be accepted.